 - Area monitoring profile: track humans, vehicles and unknown objects moving at speeds lower than 55 km/h (34 mph) - Road monitoring profile: track mainly vehicles moving at speeds up to 200 km/h (125 mph)

 Select the area or monitoring profile in the web interface of the radar.
-For instructions, see Select a radar profile on page 16.
+For instructions, see .

 Area monitoring profile